A HISTORY OF INNOVATION

 Developed the BLAST air-horn.
 It is compact, easy to use with cold hands and packs an almighty punch with a huge 136dB blast of attention grabbing noise.
 The BLAST can be used with either AP emergency breathing valve without impeding gas flow

-The new company was formed to focus solely on research, development and manufacture of CCR technology
+The new company Ambient Pressure Diving Ltd was formed to focus solely on research, development and manufacture of CCR technology

-'BUDDY' is dropped from the name and it is sold as the 'INSPIRATION' closed circuit rebreather
+'BUDDY' is dropped from the name and the rebreather is branded simply as the 'INSPIRATION'.

 Auto Diluent-addition Valve (ADV)